PierfrancescoSoffritti/handy/README.md

 ### Hand contour
 Now that we have the binary image, we use OpenCV's function `findContours` to get the contours of all objects in the image.
 From these we select the contour with the biggest area.
 If the binarization of the image has been done correctly, this contour should be the one of our hand.

 At this point we look for the smallest convex set containing the hand contour, using the `convexHull` function.
 We then construct the bounding rectangle of the convex hull.
-The rectangle can be used to calculate an approximation of the center of the hand and to do scale invariant computations.
+The rectangle will be used to calculate an approximation of the center of the hand and to do scale invariant computations.

 The code responsible for this part can be found [here](https://github.com/PierfrancescoSoffritti/Handy/blob/master/Handy/FingerCount.cpp).